EOEPCA/deployment-guide/docs/building-blocks/resource-registration.md

 ## Components Overview

-The Resource Registration BB comprises the following key components:
+The Resource Registration BB comprises three main components:

-1. **Registration API**:<br>
+1. **Registration API**
-   Provides core resource management services on the local platform, offering an OGC API Processes interface for resource creation, update, and deletion.
+An OGC API Processes interface for registering, updating, or deleting resources on the local platform.

-1. **Harvester**:<br>
+2. **Harvester**
-   Implements workflows for harvesting and registering resources from external data sources using the Flowable BPMN platform.
+Automates workflows (via Flowable BPMN) to harvest data from external sources and register them in the platform.

-1. **Common Library**:<br>
+3. **Common Registration Library**
-   A Python library that consolidates functionalities from various upstream packages, used to implement business logic in workflows and resource handling.
+A Python library consolidating upstream packages (e.g. STAC tools, eometa tools) for business logic in workflows and resource handling.

 ---